Clever/policies/universal-data-sharing-agreement.md

 # Universal Data Sharing Agreement

-**This data sharing agreement was last modified on February 2, 2018.**
+**This data sharing agreement was last modified on June 19, 2018.**

 These data privacy and usage terms (the “**Universal Data Sharing Agreement**”) apply to all: (i) schools, school districts, and related organizations (collectively, the “**School**”) that use the Clever Platform (as defined below) to purchase the rights to use the education related applications and services provided by Developers (the “**Developer Product(s)**”); and (ii) providers of Developer Products (each a “**Developer**”).